sanjay-raghu/sentiment-analysis-using-LSTM-keras/README.md

-# Sentiment Analysis using LSTM model with scikitlearn and keras
+# Sentiment Analysis using LSTM model with Scikit-learn and Keras
 ## **Dataset**
 First GOP Debate Twitter Sentiment
 About this Dataset